 - Riparian Buffers - £1,600 per hectare for woodlands along riverbanks that improve water habitat

 - Close to settlements – up to £500 per hectare for creating woodlands close to where people live

 - Recreational Access – up to £2,200 per hectare for providing access to woodlands for the public to enjoy

 You can check the location of your proposed new woodland in relation to where woodland creation can deliver the benefits that justify Additional Contributions on the Forestry Commission map browser and Land Information Search.

 Land managers frequently ask whether they can access other sources of ecosystem services payments alongside EWCO payments for delivering environmental outcomes from woodland creation.
 In response to this, we’ve published an operations note to clarify the rules on the compatibility of EWCO payments, and payments for ecosystem services from other sources.
 This consists of 5 rules that will hopefully answer queries you may have about blending finance.
 View the operations note: Rules for combining England Woodland Creation Offer payments for woodland creation with other sources of payment for ecosystems services: operations note 62 .If you have any further queries, please send enquiries to EWCO@forestrycommission.gov.uk or speak to your local Woodland Officer.

 Extra income from selling carbon

-The EWCO Application Form Part B supports registration with the Woodland Carbon Code (WCC) to access private funding for ‘Woodland Carbon Units’.
-It can also support you in applying to the Woodland Carbon Guarantee (WCaG).
+The EWCO Application Form gathers together the information you need to register with the Woodland Carbon Code (WCC) if you want to access private funding for ‘Woodland Carbon Units’ and apply to the Woodland Carbon Guarantee (WCaG).